Is Recreational Marijuana Legal in Michigan?

 When the midterm elections came to an end, the majority of Michigan voters said “yes” to Proposal 1, making recreational use of cannabis legal throughout the state.
 But there are still many questions regarding this new law.
 The following blog post answers the most frequently answered questions about recreational marijuana in Michigan.

-Question: What is legal under Proposal 1?
+Q: What is legal under Proposal 1?

-Answer: On December 6th of this year, people 21 years of age and older will be allowed to purchase and possess cannabis in Michigan.
+A: On December 6th of this year, people 21 years of age and older will be allowed to purchase and possess cannabis in Michigan.
 People can carry up to two and a half ounces of marijuana in a locked container and keep up to 10 ounces at home.
 Additionally, they can also grow a maximum of 12 cannabis plants in their home—in an enclosed, locked area—for recreational purposes.

 Q: What is considered illegal?